 - Get quiet before the Lord to see which dreams He’s placed within me.

 - The reason for this is because, not every dream comes from the Lord.
 Some are born from the realm of our souls.
 This doesn’t make them inherently evil; however, precedence is given to what is begotten of God.

 - Discern how to prioritize them.

 - This is important because I need to know where the Lord would want me to begin.

 - Leave them in the Lord’s hands.

-- I had to put this because my personality type would automatically tell me that now I’ve written the dreams, discerned the source, and prioritized them, that it’s time for me to make it happen.
+- I had to put this because my personality type would automatically tell me that now that I’ve written the dreams, discerned the source, and prioritized them, it’s time for me to make it happen.
 That was my problem in the first place.
 Yes, I’ll do the work, but it must be at the Lord’s pace.

 If those tips resonate with you, use them for yourself—your time on this earth matters.
 Make each moment count.
-Trust the Lord to lead, guide, and direct you in your journey towards fulfilling your dreams.
+Trust the Lord to lead, guide, and direct you in your journey toward fulfilling your dreams.